Is Collaborative Divorce Right for Us?

 What Are The Limitations And Potential Issues With Collaborative Divorce?

-If the negotiations break down neither attorney may represent you, the other professionals withdraw and the parties must start over.
+If the negotiations break down neither lawyer may represent you, the other professionals withdraw and the parties must start over.
 Both parties to a collaborative divorce must commit to honesty and transparency in the process.

 Where To Find A Collaborative Divorce Lawyer In Orlando, Florida

-If you want to find out more about a collaborative divorce and have questions about whether it is right for you and your spouse, you should seek out attorneys who are trained in Collaborative Law.
-The skilled attorneys at the office of Goodblatt · Leo, have over 35 years of combined experience and offer thorough and knowledgeable advice for those going through a Collaborative Family law matter, divorce, modification, or paternity in central Florida.
+If you want to find out more about a collaborative divorce and have questions about whether it is right for you and your spouse, you should seek out lawyers who are trained in Collaborative Law.
+The skilled lawyers at the office of Goodblatt · Leo, have over 35 years of combined experience and offer thorough and knowledgeable advice for those going through a Collaborative Family law matter, divorce, modification, or paternity in central Florida.
 The lawyers are members of the Collaborative Family Law Group of Central Florida, www.cfl-cfl.com or information is available at that website.